-His previous business was in South Korea, where he taught in the education sector from elementary to adult-level students.
+His previous business was in South Korea, where he taught elementary to adult-level students in the education sector.

 He knows firsthand the frustration with student-teacher connections.
 So he helped students and teachers come together by showing how a kind and caring nature can create harmony and a better learning experience.

-English.
-None more so than when he helped a student who had a complete fear of foreign people.
+None more so than when he helped a student who wholly feared foreign people.
 He now gets top grades and is a family friend.

 Even though he no longer has physical classes, the teaching side is still there.
 All that came to practice again during lockdown and home-schooling helped him be closer to his kids.
 In addition, he now focuses on creating books, including publications, on assisting new teachers in fitting into other cultures.